forkcms/documentation/module guide/templates.md

 ## Variables

-To make our different pages visible on our website we need to write a template file for every action.
-As said before, a template file is a html-file containing placeholders for the data that we will parse into that template-file.
+To make our different pages visible on our website, we need to write a template file for every action.
+As previously mentioned, a template file is an HTML file containing placeholders for the data that we will parse into that template file.

-Let's first have a look at the detail-page, in the default Fork CMS-theme, in the browser:
+Let's first have a look at the detail page, in the default Fork CMS-theme, in the browser:

 ![Detail](https://raw.github.com/forkcms/documentation/master/module%20guide/assets/detail.png)

-The code that was used in the .tpl-file you find below.
-As you can see it's regular html-code, but with a lot of data between { and }.
+The code that was used in the .tpl-file is below.
+You can see that it's regular HTML code, but with a lot of data between curly braces — which appear as { and }.
 We'll discuss the different types of placeholders one by one.

 ```
 <div id="blogDetail">